galister/wlx-overlay-s/README.md

 1. Start Monado, WiVRn or SteamVR.
 1. Run the overlay

-**Note:** If you are using Monado or WiVRn, no additional setup steps are required for Flatpak Steam compatibility—most people use WlxOverlay-S seamlessly with Monado/WiVRn.
+**Note:** If you are using Monado or WiVRn, no additional setup steps are required for Flatpak Steam compatibility—most people use WayVR seamlessly with Monado/WiVRn.

 ### SteamVR via Steam Flatpak

 For users specifically running **SteamVR via Steam Flatpak**, follow these steps:

 1. Grab the latest AppImage from [Releases](https://github.com/galister/wlx-overlay-s/releases).
-1. `WlxOverlay-S-*.AppImage --appimage-extract`
+1. `WayVR-*.AppImage --appimage-extract`
 1. `chmod +x squashfs-root/AppRun`
 1. Move the newly created `squashfs-root` folder to a location accessible by the Steam Flatpak.
 1. `flatpak override com.valvesoftware.Steam --user --filesystem=xdg-run/pipewire-0/:rw`